 With a team of scientists from the UK, Germany, Italy, The Netherlands and Switzerland, I am currently involved in the 60-days AGBRESA bedrest study.
 Our experiments deal with neuromuscular interaction.
 We take muscle biopsies and blood samples in addition to neurophysiological measurements such as MUNIX and the H-Reflex to study changes in bedrest and the effects of human centrifugation.
 I am funded by the German Research Foundation (DFG) and the Federal Ministry for Economic Affairs and Energy (BMWi).

 In Addition, I am interested in master athletics, performance declines with age and age-related adaptations of the human body to sports.
-In this research project, my main collaborator is Prof. Hans Degens of Manchester Metropolitan University.
-To collect data, we do field studies at competitions, such as at international master athletics and tennis championships.
-In addition, we like to analyze bigger data sets from publicly available annual best result lists.
+Field studies at competitions, such as at international master athletics and tennis championships are great opportunities for data collection.
+Furthermore, data sets from publicly available annual best result lists give insights into longitudinal performance changes with age.
 For master athletics research, I have a START grant of the Medical Faculty of RWTH Aachen University and a PhD student.

-Furthermore, I am involved in Orthopaedic Surgery Research Projects with RWTH Aachen University Hospital that deal with injury, wound healing, microcirculation and inflammation.
+Together with my surgical colleagues at RWTH Aachen University Hospital, I am running Orthopaedic Surgery Research Projects that deal with injury, wound healing, microcirculation and inflammation.